 Olde City Day School

 Financing Amount: $559,469

 Greenworks Lending and the Capers Company LLC executed the financial close of the first project in Pennsylvania to use C-PACE financing for a renewable energy project.
 Capers Company LLC is borrowing $559,469 in C-PACE financing from Greenworks Lending to pay for a 212 kilowatt solar system built by K.E.S.
 LLC on the roof of the Flying Horse Center building.

 SHIFT Capital borrowed $1,500,000 in C-PACE financing from Twain Financial to pay for energy and water efficiency upgrades to a new mixed-use development in the Kensington-Harrowgate neighborhood of Philadelphia.
 The C-PACE measures include LED lighting, window replacements with insulation and low-e glazing, energy recovery units, variable refrigerant flow heat pumps, and low-flow plumbing.

-The projects below have closed in other markets and are examples of how C-PACE could be used in Philadelphia.
+The projects below have closed in other Pennsylvania counties.

 Concord Keystone Sora West